adellej/beans/docs/usage.rst

 direction*.
 I.e. set to roughly half the number of bursts you want to simulate, to cover your entire observed train.
 Don't forget to account for missed bursts!

+In "burst ensemble" mode this is just the number of bursts, so set as equal to the number of bursts observed.

 - **obsname**
 Path to observation data file.
 Should be a string, e.g.  '/Users/adelle/Documents/beans/data/1808_obs.txt'.
 Set to ``None`` to trigger an "ensemble" run

 - **burstname**
-Path to burst data file.
+(required) Path to burst data file.
 Should be a string, e.g. '/Users/adelle/Documents/beans/data/1808_bursts.txt'

 - **gtiname**
 Path to GTI data file.
 Should be a string, e.g.